 One of the most important parts of a small office network setup is the WLAN.
-Having the proper networking equipment to handle the ever-growing demands we place on office wireless networks is crucial.
-Simply put, a business needs a strong, reliable Wi-Fi to remain productive.
+Having proper WiFi equipment to handle the ever-growing demands we place on office wireless networks is crucial.
+Simply put, a business needs strong, reliable WiFi to remain productive.
 Why?
 In the U.S. the statistics tell the story.

-- 50 percent of companies may already require employees to provide their own devices in the office.
-(Gartner)
+- 59% of companies may already require employees to provide their own devices in the office.

 Here Scott helps us sort out which wireless networking hardware features tie into WLAN outcomes that a business should have.